radius-project/blog/radblog/content/posts/2024/traderx-radius/index.md

 ### Author the TraderX application definition using Radius

 TODO: Provide an overview of authoring the TraderX application definition using Radius, including the necessary configurations and showing snippets of the `app.bicep` file that gets authored.
 Describe how the TraderX application containers are defined, how they are connected using Radius connections, and how the application graph will be generated.

-### Modify TraderX to use a portable database resource

-TODO: This actual task is yet to be done, but we can describe the code and configuration changes we made to the TraderX database service that allows us to decouple the database from the application such that it no longer has a hard dependency on an H2 database implementation.
-This will allow us to use cloud resources like Azure SQL Database or AWS RDS for the database service.

 ### Deploy the TraderX application using Radius